 formularies and pharmacy networks.
 These are all things to take into consideration.
 For example, two plans might offer your prescription drugs,

 but one plan might offer them at a lower out-of-pocket cost.
 Do some research and comparison among plans to identify the one that best suits

 Step 4: Enroll during the applicable enrollment period.

 There is a specific time period when you can enroll in a Medicare Part D plan that depends on a variety of factors.

 For instance, as you approach age 65, Medicare allows you to enroll in a prescription drug plan beginning three months

-If you do not have creditable insurance coverage with another plan and do not enroll during your Initial Enrollment Period (IEP), you may be subject to a Late Enrollment Penalty (LEP).
-If you enroll in a Part D plan at a later time, the LEP will be added to the Plan premium.
+If you do not have creditable insurance coverage with another plan and do not enroll during your Initial Enrollment Period (IEP), you will be subject to a Late Enrollment Penalty (LEP).
+If you enroll in a Part D plan at a later time, the LEP will be added to your monthly Part D premium.